 Local Culture and Traditions: Morocco Sahara Desert Berber Heritage and Nomadic Life

 The Sahara Desert is home to the Berber people with a rich cultural heritage and a nomadic way of life.
-During your desert tour, you’ll have the chance to learn about their traditions, music, and handicrafts.
+During your desert tour, you’ll have the chance to learn about their traditions, music, handicrafts, and learn about their ingenious underground irrigation system.
 Engage in conversations with the locals, walk inside mud-brick historical Kasbahs, visit nomadic camps, and witness their resilient connection to the desert.
 Embrace this unique opportunity to gain insights into a centuries-old way of life.

 Understanding the Sahara Desert Ecosystem and Wildlife